Methamphetamine Addiction Treatment

 - Even after quitting meth, the damage to the brain can be irreversible; long-term use can even result in decreased motor function and Parkinson’s syndrome

-A typical program starts with detoxification – or withdrawal stabilization – before beginning long-term treatment.
+A typical program starts with supervised drug and alcohol detox – or withdrawal stabilization – before beginning long-term treatment.
 Recovery is more successful if the user is supervised when withdrawal cravings begin.
 To reduce symptoms, patients can be prescribed anti-addiction medications, such as Modafinil.
 A selective serotonin reuptake inhibitor, such as Paxil (paroxetine), can also decrease crystal meth cravings and help ease the symptoms of withdrawal.

-After detox, treatment is able to begin, ideally under the strict medical supervision provided in a program such as Enterhealth.
+After drug and alcohol detox, treatment is able to begin, ideally under the strict medical supervision provided in a program such as Enterhealth.

-For additional information about disease-focused, science-based meth addiction treatment, including methamphetamine addiction, please call an Enterhealth advisor at 1.800.388.4601 day or night.
+For additional information about disease-focused, evidence-based meth addiction treatment, including methamphetamine addiction, please call an Enterhealth advisor at 1.800.388.4601 day or night.

 Methamphetamine addiction may result in feelings of despair and helplessness, but there is hope.
 At Enterhealth Ranch and Enterhealth Outpatient Center of Excellence, we can help your loved one along the journey of recovery through our 43-acre residential meth addiction treatment center north of Dallas/Fort Worth, Texas, and our outpatient methamphetamine addiction center located in the Preston Center area of Dallas.

-Our advanced science-based treatment approach – designed and managed by board-certified addiction psychiatrists, physicians and other experts – is proven to be three times more effective than traditional twelve-step programs.
+Our advanced evidence-based treatment approach – designed and managed by board-certified addiction psychiatrists, physicians and other experts – is proven to be more effective than traditional twelve-step programs.
 Our aim is to heal the patient for a lifetime.